Group measure space construction, ergodicity and $W^\ast$-rigidity for stable random fields: von Neumann Algebras

 \begin{definition} A p.m.p.\ group action $\{\phi_t\}_{t \in G}$ is called $W^\ast$-superrigid if any free ergodic p.m.p.\ action $W^\ast$-equivalent to $\{\phi_t\}_{t \in G}$ must be conjugate to it. \end{definition}

 Essentially, $W^\ast$-superrigidity of an action means that the conjugacy class of the action can be fully reconstructed from the isomorphism class of its crossed product von Neumann algebra.
 Roughly speaking, the group measure space construction ``fully remembers'' the group as well as its action.
-Therefore, this property is incredibly useful in the classification theory and has become a prominent topic of recent research; see \cite{popa:2006}, \cite{peterson:2010}, \cite{popa:vaes:2010, popa:vaes:2014}, \cite{ioana:2011}, etc. Just to give an example, it was shown by \cite{ioana:2011} that Bernoulli action of any ICC group having Kazhdan's property (T) is $W^\ast$-superrigid.
+Therefore, this property is incredibly useful in the classification theory and has become a prominent topic of recent research; see \cite{popa:2006}, \cite{peterson:2010}, \cite{popa:vaes:2010, popa:vaes:2014}, \cite{ioana:2011}, etc. Just to give an example, it was shown by \cite{ioana:2011} that the Bernoulli action of any ICC group having Kazhdan's property (T) is $W^\ast$-superrigid.
 There has been progress towards $W^\ast$-superrigidity for nonsingular (but not necessarily p.m.p.) actions as well; see, for instance, Proposition~D of \cite{vaes:2014}.
 For a detailed survey of these results, we refer the readers to \cite{ioana:2018}.

-As mentioned in Section~\ref{sec:intro}, we will construct an invariant called \emph{minimal group measure space construction} for a stationary \sas random field indexed by any countable group.
-Of course, motivated by the notion of $W^\ast$-superrigidty, the natural question to ask would be the following: \begin{qn} Does the minimal group measure space construction fully remember the stationary \sas random field in some suitable sense? \end{qn} The complete answer to the above question is still unknown and perhaps extremely difficult.
+As mentioned in Section~\ref{sec:intro}, to each stationary \sas random field indexed by a countable group, we attach a novel invariant; we term this the \textit{minimal group measure space construction}.
+Of course, motivated by the notion of $W^\ast$-superrigidity, the natural question to ask would be the following: \begin{qn} Does the minimal group measure space construction fully remember the stationary \sas random field in some suitable sense? \end{qn} The complete answer to the above question is still unknown and perhaps extremely difficult.
 Finding conditions on one of the random fields so that we can get a positive answer to Question~\ref{qn_on_superrigidity} should be thought of as a $W^\ast$-superrigidity question in this setup.